vvvv/AppWithPluginsDemo/README.md

 ## Guidelines
 - Keep your interfaces as minimal as possible.
 Make sure they only reference packages that they actually need.
 This helps to keep the output folder small.
 If you have multiple plugin interfaces using different technologies think about placing them in seperate VL files.
-- Don't add a reference to an exported plugin.dll to your `myApp-develop` environment.
+- Don't add a reference to an exported plugin.dll to your `myApp-plugindevelop` environment.
 Because this plugin.dll would require a specific interfaces.dll which during dev time is not available.
 - Don't mix vvvv versions: APIs provided by vvvv and used by your patches could change in between versions and break compatibility.
 You most likely will see `MissingMethodException` or `TypeLoadException` in case that happens.
 - Don't mix package versions across plugins.
 Build a list of versions every plugin should work with.
 - You may consider stripping plugins from duplicated dlls, but be aware: if you know the host application, it should be safe to remove all dlls the host already provides.
 But in case of multiple hosts this needs to be coordinated.